 Good for the Drain Field

-Pouring epsom salts into a septic system via a toilet or sink drain isn't likely to have any effect on biodegradation in the tank.
-When they reach the drain field, however, the salts raise the concentration of magnesium in the soil more efficiently than commercial soil amendments, and this can have a beneficial effect on the plants and grasses that are growing there.
+Pouring magnesium sulfate – Epsom salts – into a septic system via a toilet or sink drain isn't likely to have any effect on bio-degradation in the tank.
+But when it reaches the drain field, the salts raise the concentration of magnesium in the soil more efficiently than commercial soil amendments, and this can have a beneficial effect on the plants and grasses that are growing there.
 Plants that are especially likely to benefit include tomatoes, peppers and roses.